Intrepidd/working_hours/README.md

 Date.new(1989, 12, 31) + 8.working.days
 Time.new(1969, 8, 4, 8, 32) - 4.working.hours

-# Compute working days between two date
+# Compute working days between two dates
 friday.working_days_until(monday) # => 1
+# Time is considered at end of day, so:
+# - friday to saturday = 0 working days
+# - sunday to monday = 1 working days

-# Compute working duration between two times
+# Compute working duration (in seconds) between two times
 time1.working_time_until(time2)

 # Know if a day is worked